-The COVID-19 pandemic has had a severe impact on the global economy and has resulted in significant changes to government actions, economic and market drivers as well as consumer behaviour.
+The Covid-19 pandemic has had a severe impact on the global economy and has resulted in significant changes to government actions, economic and market drivers as well as consumer behaviour.
 This in turn has had a significant impact on the risks that the Company is exposed to and the output of financial models, most specifically those used to determine credit risk exposures.
 This high degree of uncertainty required that the Company reassess assumptions and existing methods of estimation and judgements used in the preparation of these financial results.
 There remains a risk that future performance and actual results may differ from the judgements and assumptions used.

 IFRS 9 models use the following three parameters in ECL allowance calculations: probability of default (PD), loss given defaults (LGD) and exposure at default (EAD).
-Judgement and estimates are applied when quantifying the ECL allowance on loans and advances, and even more so now as credit models are not calibrated for events such as the COVID-19 crisis.
-Given the deteriorating macroeconomic environment, specific increases in PDs and LGDs were made to appropriately capture the impact of COVID-19.
+Judgement and estimates are applied when quantifying the ECL allowance on loans and advances, and even more so now as credit models are not calibrated for events such as the Covid-19 crisis.
+As the impacts of economic impacts of Covid-19 have filtered through the Company's experience, the model assumptions have been recalibrated to include the deteriorating experience.
+Adjustments have been made to the PDs through forward-looking information.